JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter1_us_01_sp_register.md

 ~ 5 hours with our budget.

 ## Assumptions:
-- The service provider will register using an email andpassword.
+- The service provider will register using an email and password.
 - Basic profile details (e.g., business name and contact number) will be required.
-- Password must meet security standards (e.g., minimum 8characters, including a number and special character).
+- Password must meet security standards (e.g., minimum 8 characters, including a number and special character).
 - Django’s built-in authentication system will be used

 ## Description: